Contingent Annuitant

 What Is a Contingent Annuitant?

-A contingent annuitant, often referred to as a secondary annuitant, is an individual designated to receive an annuity’s payments after the primary annuitant dies.
+A contingent annuitant, often called a secondary annuitant, is an individual designated to receive an annuity’s payments after the primary annuitant dies.
 When an annuity includes a contingent annuitant, its payments will continue until both the primary and secondary annuitants are deceased.

-A joint-and-survivor annuity provides a payment stream for as long as one of the two named annuitants are alive.
-It does not matter whether the primary or the contingent annuitant dies first, the terms of the contract ensure a continuous payment.
+A joint-and-survivor annuity provides a payment stream for as long as one of the two named annuitants is alive.
+Whether the primary or the contingent annuitant dies first does not matter; the terms of the contract ensure a continuous payment.

 Generally, an annuity that includes a contingent annuitant makes lower payments than one with a single annuitant.
 Moreover, the greater the life expectancies of the primary and secondary annuitant, the smaller the distribution payment.